Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: The Bayesian Approach

 \section{The Bayesian Approach}

 In this section, we outline the Bayesian approach to inversion.
 One of the motivations for using a Bayesian approach is that there is typically uncertainty in the data, for example, from random observational noise, or use of a smoothing/low rank forward model.
 It then makes sense that uncertainty in the data should be propagated to uncertainty in the solution to the inverse problem.
 The Bayesian approach combines a probabilistic model for the observed data $y$, $\P(\dee y|u)$, with a probability distribution $\P(\dee u)$ representing our prior belief about the unknown $u$.
-Bayes theorem then tells us how to construct the posterior distribution $\P(\dee u|y)$ of the unknown given the data: formally, if $\P(\dee y|u) = \P(y|u)\,\dee y$ admits a Lebesgue density,
+Bayes' theorem then tells us how to construct the posterior distribution $\P(\dee u|y)$ of the unknown given the data: formally, if $\P(\dee y|u) = \P(y|u)\,\dee y$ admits a Lebesgue density,

-The \emph{probability measure} $\P(\dee u|y)$ is then the solution to the Bayesian inverse problem, rather than a single state as in many classical inversion approaches.
+The \textit{probability measure} $\P(\dee u|y)$ is then the solution to the Bayesian inverse problem, rather than a single state as in many classical inversion approaches.
 This measure can be used to, for example, obtain credible bounds on the solution, or calculate the uncertainty associated with quantities of interest.

 Though abstractly the Bayesian approach is quite different from classical approaches, connections between the methods exist.
-For example, if the prior distribution $\P(\dee u) = N(0,C)$ is chosen to be Gaussian, then modes of the posterior distribution will coincide with minimizers of the classical variational problem \bq~ u^* = \argmin_u \Phi(u;y) + \frac{1}{2}\la u,C^{-1} u \ra. \eq Here, $\Phi(u,y) = -\log\P(y|u)$ (the negative log-likelihood) reprents the misfit between the observed data and the state $u$.
+For example, if the prior distribution $\P(\dee u) = N(0,C)$ is chosen to be Gaussian, then modes of the posterior distribution will coincide with minimizers of the classical variational problem

+Here, $\Phi(u,y) = -\log\P(y|u)$ (the negative log-likelihood) represents the misfit between the observed data and the state $u$.
 The operator $C$ will often be chosen as the inverse of a differential operator, so that the regularization term $\la u,C^{-1} u \ra$ is a Sobolev-type norm, penalizing (lack of) smoothness of the solution.
 Equivalently, the Tikhonov regularization in~\eqref{eq:simple_misfit} embeds the a priori distribution of $u$.
+In particular, if the prior distribution $\P(\dee u) \propto \exp(-R(u))$ and the likelihood $\P(y|u) \propto \exp(-J(\G(u),y))$, we have $\Phi(u,y) = J(\G(u),y)$ and the two minimization problems in~\eqref{eq:simple_misfit} and~\eqref{eq:bayes_misfit} coincide.

 Alternatively, rather than starting with a probabilistic data model $\P(\dee y|u)$, we can begin with a loss function $\Phi(u;y)$, and define the `likelihood' through the relation $\P(\dee y|u) = \exp(-\Phi(u;y))\,\Q_0(\dee y)$ for some measure $\Q_0$.
 Note however that we then do not necessarily have that